kasdihacene/BlogCreator4Engineer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

 ### About Blog4Engineer
-An open-source blog to simply share your knowledges, personal achievements, experiences and archived POCs.
+An open-source blog to simply share your knowledges, personal achievements, experiences and archived POCs :man_technologist:

-> To begin
+ :white_check_mark: **TO BEGIN**

         This guide explains the prerequisites for setting up the Blog4Engineer application, a personal blog, on your own platform.
 This requires some technical knowledge, however the first version [branch-1](https://github.com/kasdihacene/BlogCreator4Engineer/tree/version-1) of the application doesn't require to be an expert to deploy it in production and to obtain your own domain name.